relayos/getrelayos.com/cline_docs/products/b2c/persist/prd.md

 | ProtonDrive | Strong privacy focus, end-to-end encryption, European data protection | Limited third-party integrations, less intuitive interface | RelayOS Persist™ offers better user experience, broader ecosystem integration, and more flexible sharing options |

 ### Market Positioning
-RelayOS Persist™ positions itself as the privacy-first personal data vault for the digital age.
-Unlike competitors that focus primarily on file storage or treat privacy as an afterthought, Persist™ provides a comprehensive platform specifically designed for individuals who want complete control over their personal data with security and privacy built into every aspect of the product.
-The product emphasizes user ownership, intuitive privacy controls, and seamless integration with communication tools, making it ideal for privacy-conscious consumers who don't want to sacrifice convenience for security.
+RelayOS Persist™ positions itself as the privacy-first personal data vault for the digital age with a balanced approach to privacy and functionality.
+Unlike competitors that focus primarily on file storage or treat privacy as an afterthought, Persist™ provides a comprehensive platform specifically designed for individuals who want complete control over their personal data with security and privacy built into every aspect of the product, while still enabling advanced AI-powered features when desired.

+The product emphasizes user sovereignty through configurable privacy controls that allow users to make informed choices about privacy trade-offs based on their specific needs.
+This balanced approach differentiates RelayOS Persist™ from both traditional cloud storage providers (who prioritize convenience over privacy) and pure privacy solutions (which often sacrifice functionality for security).

+For industry-specific positioning:

+- **Content Creators and Entertainment Professionals**: RelayOS Persist™ offers secure content ownership and control with optional AI-enhanced organization, while maintaining creator rights and protecting unreleased material.

+- **Knowledge Workers and Professionals**: RelayOS Persist™ provides secure document management with configurable AI assistance for organization and retrieval, enabling productivity without sacrificing privacy.

+- **Privacy-Conscious Families**: RelayOS Persist™ delivers family-oriented data protection with granular controls for shared information and age-appropriate privacy settings.

 ## Product Vision
 ### Mission Statement